takahiko-okada/Go_small_projects/GoNotes.md

 ## Interface
-Interface
-- is a set of methods.
+An interface is a set of method signitures(method names).
-- it's also a type.
+It's a type.

 An Empty interface ```interface{}``` is a type that has no methods, all types satisfy the empty interface.
 Therefore, you can supply the function that takes ```interface{}``` with any value.